MartinMarwad/smartsites-editor-platform/readme.md

     </a>
 </p>

 *Warning: This project is currently under active development.
-Certain features may not be functional or may be added/removed without warning.*
+Certain features may not be functional or may be added/removed without warning.
+Documentation is ongoing.*

 ## Table of Contents
 - [Table of Contents](#table-of-contents)